leo-arch/clifm/misc/tools/imgprev/README.md

 The `audio` method accepts four modes: `cover`, `wave`, `spectogram`, and `info`.
 Set the desired mode via the `audio_method` variable (defaults to `cover`, which falls back to `info` if there is no cover image available).

 > [!TIP]
-> When changing the `audio` mode, thumbnails for already thumbnailed files won't be regenerated according to the newly set mode.
+> When changing the `audio` mode, thumbnails for already thumbnailed files will not be regenerated according to the newly set mode.
 You need to delete the corresponding thumbnails and purge the thumbnails database.
 Running this in **clifm** should be enough:
 > ```sh
 > cd ~/.cache/clifm/thumbnails
 > rm $(grep -E ".*\.(mp3|ogg|wav)" .thumbs.info | cut -d'@' -f1)